nilthehuman/Retra/README.md

 The following instructions are for Unix-like operating systems but __Retra__ should be easy to build on Windows machines too with [MinGW][1].
 You may have to change the line endings from LF to CRLF on Windows.
-The source is available on GitHub or as a tarball from [__TBA__].
+The source is available on GitHub or as a tarball from a web server run by the Budapest University of Technology and Economics.
 Choose whatever is convenient for you.

 #### A. / Cloning from GitHub